sharanya330/sagarsaathi1/README.md

 ## 🔌 WebSocket Events

+> **Note:** Socket.io support is limited on Vercel.
+For production real-time features, consider using Pusher or Ably.

 ### Client → Server
 - `join-trip` - Join a trip room
 - `location-update` - Send location update